mtlynch/mtlynch.io/content/retrospectives/2021/03/index.md

 | Unique Visitors    | 1,042         | 483           | <font color="red">-559 (-54%)</font>           |
 | **Total Earnings** | **$2,565.22** | **$359.95**   | **<font color="red">-$2,205.27 (-86%)</font>** |

 Sadly, I've stopped promotion of the course.
-I tried a few things in January (TODO: link), but they didn't seem to have any impact on sales.
+I tried several marketing tactics in January, but none of them seemed to impact sales, so I've stopped trying.
 It feels like a waste because I put so much time into the course, and the results faded so quickly.

 ### [Zestful](https://zestfuldata.com)